LuteOrg/lute-v3/docs/development.md

 inv full
 ```

-to do a full pylint, test, and acceptance test run.
+to do a full pylint, test, acceptance, and playwright test run.
 This should complete without errors, as lute master and develop branch are always kept passing in CI.

 # Development